aforechi/PointCloud/README.md

 A point cloud is set of 3D points in Cartesian coordinates for representing geometrical properties of objects.
 Another interesting definition is ["Point clouds are a means of collating a large number of single spatial measurements into a dataset that can then represent a whole"](https://info.vercator.com/blog/what-are-point-clouds-5-easy-facts-that-explain-point-clouds).

-Point clouds are a common map representation employed to store information about large site surveys, frequently using LIDAR sensors, such as in city-scale surveys for [Autonomous Vehicles](http://www.lcad.inf.ufes.br/wiki/index.php/IARA).
+Point clouds are a common [map representation](https://link.springer.com/chapter/10.1007/978-3-030-91699-2_11) employed to store information about large site surveys, frequently using LIDAR sensors, such as in city-scale surveys for [Autonomous Vehicles](http://www.lcad.inf.ufes.br/wiki/index.php/IARA).
 In such scenarios, the increasing volume of information requires high performance libraries in order to manipulate the 3D data efficiently and accurately.
 Some examples are: [PCL](https://pointclouds.org), [GSL](https://www.gnu.org/software/gsl/), [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page), [Alglib](https://www.alglib.net) in C++; [numpy](https://numpy.org) in Python and [JAMA](https://math.nist.gov/javanumerics/jama/) in Java to cite a few.

-Considering this project is defined in the assignment test as a PoC I have decided to implement a tailored-specific Matrix class with the minimum necessary operations to this task as it is common practice in [homework assignments](https://github.com/aforechi/ifes-alg-2018-1/blob/master/trabalho.ipynb).
-The design of the [Matrix.java](src/main/java/com/vercator/Matrix.java) follows the best practices of Object-Oriented Programming and can be easily replaced in the future.
+Considering this project is a PoC requested by the Product Owner (PO) I have redesigned it as GUI [Java App](src/main/java/com/vercator/Main.java) in order to improve the user experience for the PO, including the automatic point cloud alignment feature.
+As this feature requires more advanced Linear Algebra methods I have done a major refactoring and wrapped the class [Matrix.java](src/main/java/com/vercator/Matrix.java) with bindings to [OpenCV library](https://docs.opencv.org/4.5.1/index.html).

 I decided to define the I/O functions in a separate utility class [MatrixFile.java](src/main/java/com/vercator/MatrixFile.java) for clarity and organization.
-This helps in setting up the unit tests for Matrix and MatrixFile (see [MatrixFileTest.java](src/test/java/com/vercator/MatrixFileTest.java)) in a way that point cloud data could be generated in-memory and not required creating temporary files.
+This helps in setting up the unit tests for Matrix and MatrixFile (see [MatrixFileTest.java](src/test/java/com/vercator/MatrixFileTest.java)) in a way that the point cloud data could be generated in-memory and does not require creating temporary files.
 There is a unit test class [MatrixTransformTest.java](src/test/java/com/vercator/MatrixTransformTest.java) for matrix transformations as well.

-Now, the transformations required for Point Cloud manipulation for this test are a combination of 3D rotation matrices around the x-y-z axis.
-Considering the combinations of transformations can vary according to the object position and orientation in the Point Cloud I have chosen the [Pipeline Design Pattern](https://java-design-patterns.com/patterns/pipeline/) for representing the pipeline of transformation in class [MatrixTransform.java](src/main/java/com/vercator/MatrixTransform.java) according to user needs specified by command line arguments in class [Main.java](src/main/java/com/vercator/Main.java).
+Now, the transformation required for the Point Cloud alignment in this test is solved with the Principal Component Analysis (PCA).
+In the PCA method, the eigenvalues encodes the variance of points scattered in 3D and their corresponding eigenvectors represent the orientation.
+Once the eigenvectors associated with the highest eigenvalues were determined, the eigenvectors can be assembled column-wise to form a rotation matrix to carry out the transformation implemented in the alignPointCloudAlongVerticalAxis method of class [Matrix.java](src/main/java/com/vercator/Matrix.java).

-For more details please find the Javadoc generated files [here](doc/index.html).
+For more details please find the Javadoc generated files [here](target/apidocs/index.html).

 ## Software Requirements
 - Java 10